 ‘Little Buds’ is our younger baby room dedicated to babies from 6 months to beginning to toddle.
 It has soft mats and suitable toys and equipment.
-The staff engage the children in lots of sensory activities including exploring different foods.
-The children use musical instruments daily and listen to and learn songs, rhymes and stories with their adults.
+The staff engages the children in lots of sensory activities including exploring different foods.
+The children use musical instruments daily and listen to and learn songs, rhymes, and stories with their adults.
 They experiment with moving in different ways using soft play and large equipment and are encouraged to develop their crawling and walking skills.

 ‘Big Buds’ is our room set up for older babies who are toddlers and up to 2 years of age.
-There is a home corner, story/quiet corner and some small world play.
+There is a home corner, story/quiet corner, and some small world play.
 Outside on the decked verandah. the children can find soft play, painting easel, a sand table, ride-ons etc with the activities changing from week to week and day to day.
-The children enjoy stories, songs and rhymes in small groups and exploring a variety of sensory resources.
+The children enjoy stories, songs, and rhymes in small groups and exploring a variety of sensory resources.
 They will be able to choose what they wish to play with and elect to be inside or outside on the verandah.
 During the day the children go outside for play in their enclosed garden and for walks and to explore our extensive grounds and woodland areas and often bring back resources to talk about and use in their settings.

 Adjoining the Little Buds is a ‘sleep room’ with cots for the use of both rooms, and there are changing tables in the children’s toilet area.
 We maintain the ratio of 3 children to 1 adult as advised.
-Both the Little Buds and Big Buds facilities are located in our purpose built Chalet building with its fenced garden area and verandahs.
+Both the Little Buds and Big Buds facilities are located in our purpose-built Chalet building with its fenced garden area and verandahs.